PDF Redaction Framework

 ❗Important: Even if the images look exactly the same, they could be separate images and not be redacted the same.
 Always be careful and review the redacted document when you’re done.

-Redaction is a feature that has to be licensed separately.
+The following redaction features are part of the Redaction component that must be licensed separately.
 The following list describes the expected behavior if Redaction isn’t part of your license:

 The toolbar items for adding redactions can’t be added to the toolbar and the relevant text tooltip item will be hidden.